Follow these steps during the scoping phase of your project:

 - Anything you think will help the liaisons better understand the project scope, impacts, or mitigation proposal

-Coordinate with permitting liaisons on design-build projects
+Coordinate with the Multi-Agency Permitting Program team on design-build projects

-Find more information on design build, see the Design-build webpage.
+To find more information on design build, see the Design-build webpage.

 Prior to requests for proposal